 (2) After satisfaction of any additional requirements, imposed pursuant to a limitation under paragraph (a)(2) of this section, which may include the following:

-(i) Completion of the actions required by 34 CFR 668.26(a) and (b).
+(i) Completion of the actions required by 34 CFR 668.26(a) and (b;).

-(ii) Demonstration that the institution has made satisfactory arrangements for the completion of actions required by 34 CFR 668.26(a) and (b).
+(ii) Demonstration that the institution has made satisfactory arrangements for the completion of actions required by 34 CFR 668.26(a) and (b;).

 (iii) Securing the confirmation of a third party selected by the Secretary that the proposed disbursements or delivery of title IV, HEA program funds meet the requirements of the applicable program.

+(iv) Implementation of up to the first 120 days of the institution’s teach-out plan, as approved by the institution’s accrediting agency, which may include adherence to other requirements in this section; and/or .

-(ivaccrediting agency) Using institutional funds to make disbursements permitted under this paragraph and seeking reimbursement from the Secretary for those disbursements.
+(v) Using institutional funds to make disbursements permitted under this paragraph and seeking reimbursement from the Secretary for those disbursements.

 (e) If the Secretary undertakes to terminate the eligibility of an institution, location, or program under paragraphs (a) and (b) of this section: